janrothen/btc-ticker/ledstriplight/etc/systemd.d/README.md

+# Systemd service files overview

+This directory contains three systemd service files for managing the LED strip light controller on your Raspberry Pi:

+- **ledstriplight.service**: Main service to run the LED strip controller as a background daemon.
+Handles startup, shutdown, and automatic restarts.
+- **ledstriplight-http-server.service**: Runs the LED Strip Light Flask HTTP Server as a daemon (required if you want to use Homebridge)
+- **homebridge.service**: Runs the Homebridge HomeKit Server as a daemon

-# LED Service Installation Guide
+# LED Strip Light Service Installation Guide

 ## Overview
-This systemd service runs the LED strip light controller application as a background daemon on your Raspberry Pi.
+This systemd services run the LED strip light controller application as a background daemon on your Raspberry Pi.

 ## Prerequisites
 - Raspberry Pi with Raspberry Pi OS